steveliles/vagrant-boxes/debian-android-studio/README.md

 virtualbox extensions (this is _not_ the same as guest additions!) to enable USB2 support.

+To install the virtualbox extensions, download the .vbox_extpack file from the [virtualbox downloads page](https://www.virtualbox.org/wiki/Downloads), then start up the "virtualbox manager", go to the File menu, (or the VirtualBox menu, if you're on Mac OS), and open Preferences.

+Once in Preferences, go to "extensions", click the little blue icon with the yellow down arrow, pick the .vbox_extpack file from whereever you downloaded it to, and you're good to go.

 ## UDEV RULES

 Android development on Linux requires udev rules configurations